- VC funding means ceding some control over your start-up and committing to hypergrowth, transparency and accountability.

 Think before giving out board seats, he counsels: “People who gave away board seats willy-nilly usually live to regret that decision down the road.”

-Takeaway: VC-funding entails ceding some control to investors; make sure you share vision and values
+Takeaway: VC-funding entails ceding some control to your investors so make sure you share vision and values.

-That first VC check will transform your startup.
+That first VC cheque will transform your startup.
 Investors now believe in your idea and are ready to roll up their sleeves to help you succeed.
 But their money means shared ownership and control.
-It’s also the beginning of what’s likely to be a years-long relationship.
-Make sure you are aligned.
+It’s also the beginning of what’s likely to be a long relationship, choose the right investors and make sure you are aligned.